-But the other, more eclectic stories in the compilation deserve equal accolade, for not only their literary merit but also in the sheer breadth of Gulzarsaab’s imagination and insight.
+But the other, more eclectic stories in the compilation deserve equal accolade, for not only their literary merit but also for the sheer breadth of Gulzarsaab’s imagination and insight.

 Where should one start, though?
-The best thing would be to begin with two stories that serve as exemplary models of his equally iconoclast and markedly intelligent work in films apart from lyrics.
-One is the possible inspiration for the mesmerising Lekin; indeed, apart from sharing the same name, the story’s themes, probing the very meaning of reality and the time and space bending power of the after-life and other surreal metaphysical forces, find its true manifestation in that elegantly crafted film.
+The best thing would be, to begin with, two stories that serve as exemplary models of his equal iconoclast and markedly intelligent work in films apart from lyrics.
+One is the possible inspiration for the mesmerising “Lekin”; indeed, apart from sharing the same name, the story’s themes, probing the very meaning of reality and the time and space-bending power of the after-life and other surreal metaphysical forces, find its true manifestation in that elegantly crafted film.
 The milieu and context might be different in the short story, set in the neglected suburban excrescence of Bombay rather than in the shimmering haze of the sands of Rajasthan but the eventual impact, of startled shock and wonder, is the same.

 More charmingly, there is Guddo, possibly the rough draft from which Gulzarsaab’s entertainingly snarky script for Hrishikesh Mukherjee’s rollicking classic Guddi.